TEDxAuckland/tedx-auckland-site/src/collections/_people/irina-miller.md

 email:
 image: /uploads/irina-m-x2400-7.jpg
 description_markdown: >-
-  Irina is a business consultant turned deep-tech start-up founder.
-She was deeply concerned with the impact our dairy industry has on our environment and our animals and thought there was a better way of creating valuable dairy ingredients other than grazing, impregnating and milking millions of cows.
-  Having little initial technical knowledge but a lot of passion and drive she embarked on the journey of personal and professional change to ultimately change the entire industry.
+  Irina Miller is a business consultant turned deep-tech startup founder.
+Deeply concerned with the severe impacts the dairy industry has on our environment, she launched Daisy Labs, a precision fermentation company that produces identical dairy proteins without the associated harm to our land, rivers and animals.
+Though initially lacking in technical knowledge, Irina’s passion for reimagining the sourcing of valuable dairy ingredients has seen her embark on a personal and professional journey to ultimately change the entire industry.
 website_url: https://www.daisylab.co.nz/
 medium_url:
 twitter_url: